troychaplin/storybook-starter/docs/GUTENBERG.md

 - WordPress 6.0+
 - Node.js 20+ (for building blocks with `@wordpress/scripts`)
-- A custom block plugin or theme that registers blocks
+- A block theme and a block plugin
-- This component library installed as a dependency
+- This component library installed as a dependency in both projects

-## Installing the Library
+## Published Package Structure

-From your block plugin or theme directory:
+Install the library from your theme or plugin directory:

 ```bash
 npm install your-component-library
 ```

-After installing, the library provides JS/CSS assets via `node_modules`.
-WordPress-specific PHP and theme.json files must be **copied into your theme** — they cannot be loaded from `node_modules` at runtime since that directory does not exist on production servers.

-### Published package structure
+The published package contains:

 ```
 node_modules/your-component-library/